microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/office365activeusers.md

-# Getting Office 365 active users reports
+# Office 365 active users reports

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.